Stan Humphries

 William Stanley Humphries (born April 14, 1965) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Washington Redskins and San Diego Chargers.
 He played college football for the Northeast Louisiana Indians and he was selected by the Redskins in the sixth round of the 1988 NFL draft.
+In the 1991 NFL season Humphries won Super Bowl XXVI with Washington as a backup, then was traded to the Chargers before the 1992 season.
+He led the Chargers to three playoff runs and an appearance in Super Bowl XXIX in 1994.

 College career

 Playing for Northeast Louisiana (now Louisiana–Monroe), Humphries was quarterback on the team that won the 1987 NCAA Division I-AA Football Championship Game.
 In two seasons, Humphries passed for 4,395 yards and 29 touchdowns.
 He still holds the record for 300-yard passing games with eight.